 - To maintain a sense of flow in the space, you can fit the same flooring throughout, which can also be continued outside, over a level threshold, to link to the garden.

-Original fireplaces, plaster mouldings, internal joinery and windows are very important and you should avoid removing or replacing them at all costs.
+Original features are very important and you should avoid removing or replacing them at all costs.
 They give your home its character and add to its value, so plan alterations around them or reuse them elsewhere in the building.
+The most important features to maintain are fireplaces, plaster mouldings, internal joinery and windows.

 Disrupting the floorboards is also an issue when taking out a wall.
 Consider whether you can lift and replace original boards, or used reclaimed flooring.

 Moving walls is not the best option for all period homes, so you may want to consider adding a single storey extension to gain an open plan space.
 This approach will allow you to enjoy the best of both worlds by keeping intimate rooms full of character in the historic building, while creating light, clean, open spaces in the extension.

 Planners will want to ensure that the addition is subservient to the main house, and it is often appropriate to create a contemporary design to contrast with the historic building.
 This gives more scope to accommodate modern lifestyle needs.